Ozzie Albies Player Props: Braves vs. Rockies

-On Saturday, Ozzie Albies (on the back of going 0-for-4) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 4:10 PM ET.
+Ozzie Albies and his .372 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Colorado Rockies and Chase Anderson on June 18 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He strung together two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Rockies.

 Ozzie Albies Game Info & Props vs. the Rockies